 -

 Generally, individuals may participate only once.
-Individuals previously enrolled in the program who meet the following criteria may re-enroll for full gene sequencing:
+Individuals previously enrolled in the program who meet both the following criteria will be allowed to re-enroll for whole gene sequencing:

-- MAP testing identified a single CF-causing variant for patients enrolled prior to February 15, 2021
+- MAP testing identified a single CF-causing variant.

-- Lowest sweat chloride concentration is greater than 60 mmol/L
+- Lowest sweat chloride concentration is greater than 40 mmol/L.

-To re-enroll your patient please complete the enrollment form and fax it to the lab at 410-367-3266.
+To re-enroll your patient, please complete the enrollment form (available in English and Spanish) and fax it to JHGDDL at 410-367-3266.

 - How is MAP different than other testing options?